EMERGENCY ACTION PLAN (EAP)

 Building coordinator telephone number: 907-474-5459

-Description of building: The Brooks building is comprised of four levels Floor 1 (rear exit) - four offices, administrative area, conference room, two classrooms, recording room, and a storage/file room.
-Floor 2 (front exit) - lobby, gathering room, kitchen, eight office, and three study rooms.
-Floor 3 - one classroom, 15 offices, one student work area, two storage rooms, one grad student office, administrative area, and curriculum workroom.
-Floor 4 - archive room, 17 offices, two administrative reception areas, and a shared space.
+Description of building: The Brooks building is comprised of four levels Floor 1 (rear exit) - four offices, administrative area, conference room, two classrooms, and two storage/file rooms.
+Floor 2 (front exit) - lobby, gathering room, kitchen, seven offices, and two study rooms.
+Floor 3 - one classroom, 12 offices, one student/faculty work area, two storage rooms, administrative area, department/program library, and a curriculum workroom.
+Floor 4 - library/shared meeting space, kitchenette, 15 offices, one administrative reception area, and a shared workspace/bookroom.

-Departments in the building: The office of the vice chancellor for Rural, Community, and Native Education (RCNE), The College of Rural and Community Development (CRCD), The Alaska Native Language Center (ANLC), The Department of Alaska Native Studies and Rural Development (DANSRD), The Rural Student Services (RSS), The Rural Alaska Honors Institute (RAHI).
+Departments in the building: The office of the vice chancellor for Rural, Community, and Native Education (RCNE) shared business office, The College of Rural and Community Development (CRCD), The Alaska Native Language Center (ANLC), The Department of Alaska Native Studies and Rural Development (DANSRD), The Center for Cross-Cultural Studies (CXCS), The Rural Student Services (RSS), The Rural Alaska Honors Institute (RAHI).

 Emergency Assembly Locations: